 We will be offering our COVID-19 and Weather Promise for all trips in 2021.
 This means if we are unable to run your trip due to inclement weather, you are unable to attend due to national restrictions as a result of COVID-19, you are unable to attend due to yourself or a member of your party receiving a positive COVID-19 test result or being advised to isolate by the national track and trace service we will provide a full refund (or a rescheduled cruise should you prefer – subject to availability).

 Hire of Betsie Jane

-Book now for exclusive hire of Betsie Jane for up to 6 people (This is subject to and in-line with government restrictions.
-In the event the maximum number of people allowed to meet outside increases then the maximum number of people for your booking will automatically be raised to 8 people).
-The price includes exclusive use of Betsie Jane with her professional Skipper and Mate for one and a half hours, Mermaids Afternoon Tea for afternoon cruises or a Mermaids Graze Table for evening cruises, refreshments on board (including prosecco for over 18s – subject to a sensible drinking policy and for which ID will be required if you look under 25) and parking for up to two cars in Cabin Boat Yard.
+Book now for exclusive hire of Betsie Jane for up to 8 people.
+The price includes exclusive use of Betsie Jane with her professional Skipper and Mate for one and a half hours, Mermaids Afternoon Tea for afternoon cruises or a Mermaids Graze Table for evening cruises, refreshments on board (including Prosecco for over 18s – subject to a sensible drinking policy and for which ID will be required if you look under 25).

 Frequently Asked Questions